natandaniel/algorithms_in_java/sorting_algorithms/src/sort/merge/README.md

 _A_ is the array to sort and _N_ is its size.

 The merge sort algorithm recursively sorts _A_ using the _divide and conquer_ paradigm.
 If A is of size 1, A is returned.
-Otherwise, A is divided into two subsequences which are in turn sorted by recursively calling merge sort and finally, a merge is completed completely sort A. As long as a subsequence has at least two elements, merge sort is recursively called after dividing the problem into two subproblems.
+Otherwise, A is divided into two subsequences which are in turn sorted by recursively calling merge sort and finally, a merge is completed to sort A. As long as a subsequence has at least two elements, merge sort is recursively called after dividing the problem into two subproblems.

 Wether A is initially sorted or not doesn't change the time complexity of this algorithm which will always **_O(n*log(n))_**.